 New publication: “Excerpt from Theuth, an Oral History of Work in the Age of Machine-Assisted Cognition” is a brand-new story I wrote for Philosophy Through Science Fiction Stories, an anthology edited by Helen De Cruz, Johan De Smedt, and Eric Schwitzgebel that just came out last month from Bloomsbury Press.
 It also includes stories from awesome authors like Sofia Samatar and Aliette de Bodard (personally, anything with both of them in it is an instant buy for me).
 My story here, dealing with the nature of knowledge, is one of the few I’ve written based on my own experiences as a practicing lawyer.

 Kate Elliott, who has taught me countless lessons on how to write the kind of epic fantasy I want to write, is hosting a series of webinars on worldbuilding for Science Fiction & Fantasy Writers of America.
 She invited me to be a guest on her latest session, which is about technology in worldbuilding.
-You can catch the recording on SFWA’s YouTube channel at the end of this month (I’ll edit the post to add a direct link to the video when it’s up).
+You can catch the recording on SFWA’s YouTube channel at the end of this month (direct link).

 I will be a speaker at Priv8, a virtual summit on digital privacy being held March 23-25.
 My talk is on privacy as a value, and how we define values through stories.
 Featured speakers at the summit include Edward Snowden, Audrey Tang, and Sheila Warren.
 Hope to see you there!